Sherron Dorsey-Walker: Professional career

 Dorsey-Walker started his professional with Landstede Hammers where he signed in July 2017.
 In his rookie 2017–18 season, Dorsey-Walker averaged 11.8 points per game.
 At the beginning of the season, he won the Dutch Basketball Supercup with Landstede which was its first trophy in club history.

 In the 2018–19 season, Dorsey-Walker won his first Dutch Basketball League (DBL) championship with Landstede, which was as well the club's first ever title.
 Over 47 games in the season, he averaged 13.6 points per game.

 At the beginning of the 2019–20 season, Dorsey-Walker and Landstede won their second Supercup title.
 He played in the 2019–20 FIBA Europe Cup with Landstede, where he averaged 16.7 points and 4 rebounds in twelve games.

 On July 21, 2020, he has signed with Start Lublin of the Polish Basketball League.

 On May 21, 2021, he has signed with Wilki Morskie Szczecin of the PLK.

 On July 6, 2022, he signed with Start Lublin of the Polish Basketball League and returned to the club after one year of separation.

 On January 4, 2023, he signed with Sigortam.net Basketbol of the TBL.

+On October 19, 2023, he signed with Heroes Den Bosch of the BNXT League.

+On March 24, 2024, Dorsey-Walker won the Dutch Cup with Den Bosch after his 18-point performance in the final.

+On July 19, 2024, he signed an extension with Heroes Den Bosch of the BNXT League.

+On March 23, 2025, Dorsey-Walker and Heroes won the Dutch Cup for a second consecutive year.

+On June 6, 2025, Dorsey-Walker won his second Dutch Basketball League (DBL) championship with Heroes Den Bosch, helping the club win their 18th nation championship.

+On July 15, 2025, Dorsey-Walker announced his retirement from basketball.
+He played college basketball for the Iowa State Cyclones and Oakland Golden Grizzlies.
+During his 8 year career in Europe, he played professionally in three countries: The Netherlands (BNXT League), Poland (PLK), and Turkey (TBL).

+Coaching career

+Texas Legends (2025)

+In July 2025, Dorsey-Walker joined the Texas Legends coaching staff of the NBA G League and are affiliated with the Dallas Mavericks as a coaching associate.